 - Most head collars work on the principle that if you can control your dog’s head, then the body will follow.
 A bridle on a horse works in the same way.

 - Pressure is applied to the nose and released when your dog stops pulling.
-The release is a ‘negative reinforcement’ to encourage the behaviour we desire, which is to walk beside us with the lead loose.
+Praising your dog for walking well positively reinforces the good behaviour we desire, which is to walk beside us with the lead loose.

-- This ‘pressure & release’ action harnesses your dog’s own energy to teach good walking habits.
+- This ‘pressure & release’ action harnesses your dog’s own energy to learn good walking habits.